Addressing human-wildlife conflict in East Africa

-By working on mitigating human-wildlife conflicts and by giving local communities the opportunity to develop an alternative livelihood like touristic activities, it’s possible to turn them into powerful allies.
-Educating local kids for example, can be a powerful tool to change the perception that local people have of elephants.
+By working on mitigating human-wildlife conflicts and by allowing local communities to develop an alternative livelihood like touristic activities, it’s possible to turn them into powerful allies.
+Educating local kids, for example, can be a powerful tool to change the perception that local people have of elephants.

-In order to raise kids to become wildlife protectors, it’s essential to first make sure they get the chance to go to school.
+To raise kids to become wildlife protectors, it’s essential first to make sure they get the chance to go to school.
 At Ol Pejeta, this aspect is taken very seriously, and a portion of the money gained by the conservancy is reinvested in improving the education of kids from the neighbouring communities.

-In East Africa, schools also have an important role to play in the development of the future generation of conservationists.
-Not only can they raise awareness and interest toward environmental issues amongst their pupils, but they can also diffuse this knowledge across entire communities.
+In East Africa, schools also have an essential role to play in the development of the future generation of conservationists.
+Not only can they raise awareness and interest in environmental issues amongst their pupils, but they can also diffuse this knowledge across entire communities.

 “Bursaries are given to kids who are very much in need, and who are good performers,” says Emily Lerosion, education officer for the Ol Pejeta Community Department.
 “We perform a background check with both the schools and the local communities’ representatives to select the kids.”

-The crucial part is that by allowing children to study, these bursaries also allow a new model to emerge in the local communities: one where education becomes valued and where opportunities for children to get access to education emerges.
+The crucial part is that by allowing children to study, these bursaries also enable a new model to emerge in the local communities: one where education becomes valued and where opportunities for children to get access to education appears.

 To supplement its bursary program, Ol Pejeta also partners with a Canadian organisation called PA-MOJA to build a network of sister schools between the two countries.
 This cultural exchange offers an exclusive opportunity for local communities’ students to learn about different lifestyles and share theirs with the Canadian students.